Computational Toxicology Research

 - The funding opportunity must relate to the Office of Research and Development's strategic goals and complement NCCT's in-house research.
 More information on the research focus of the NCCT can be found on this website.

 - ORD employees may not participate in preparation of an application to be submitted in response to an RFA issued by the EPA.

 Institutions eligible to participate are other federal agencies, U.S. non-profit public and private institutions of higher education, and their directly associated non-profit research entities, or other entities such as state and local governments, Federally Recognized Indian Tribal Governments, and U.S. territories or possessions.
 Profit-making organizations are ineligible.

 The participating institution must be able to demonstrate the availability of research staff with appropriate scientific credentials, a history of successfully conducting research in the subject area of the RFA, the availability of facilities and related resources necessary to complete the research.
 In order for federal employees to participate, there must also be an absence of any actual or apparent conflict of interest, as well as an absence of any lack of impartiality, as defined by the Standards of Ethical Conduct.

-If you are interested in participating with NCCT researchers in preparing a funding application in response to another federal agency's RFA, submit a written request to: Karen Dean at firstname.lastname@example.org
+If you are interested in participating with NCCT researchers in preparing a funding application in response to another federal agency's RFA, submit a written request to: Sandra Roberts at Roberts.email@example.com

 The request should identify the sponsoring federal agency, the RFA identifier, indicate in general terms the research project that is anticipated and how NCCT researchers would be expected to collaborate, and date by which EPA should reply.
 Provide the scientific qualifications required of the NCCT researcher(s); specific individuals may be identified.